-Note: The Principal Roman Catholic Chaplain in each of the Services (who may or may not be the Service's Head of Chaplaincy) will continue to be made a Vicar General of the Bishopric of the Forces, with the title Monsignor.
+The principal Anglican chaplain in each of the services (who may or may not be the service’s Head of Chaplaincy) will continue to be made an archdeacon with the title ‘The Venerable’.
+The principal Roman Catholic chaplain in each of the services (who may or may not be the service’s Head of Chaplaincy) will continue to be made Vicar General of the Bishopric of the Forces with the title ‘Monsignor’.